 This car is fitted with optional power steering, power brakes, automatic transmission, factory clock and AM radio with power antenna.
 The Super Eighty-Eight benefits from full carpeting whereas the standard Eighty-Eight originally came with rubber floor mats.

-If you ordered an Oldsmobile Super Eighty-Eight 4-door Holiday Hardtop (style 56-3639) when it was new it would have cost $2,586.
-There were 61,192 built with this car made in Kansas City, Kansas then sold in Denver, Colorado.
+If you ordered an Oldsmobile Super Eighty-Eight 2-door Holiday Hardtop (style 56-3637) when it was new it would have cost $2,808.
+There were 43,054 built and this car was made in Lansing, Michigan.